upjohnc/serverless-localstack/README.md

 ### Python

+Python is needed for building the zip file with the third party packages.
+Your local python version does not effect the running of the lambda.
+That is defined as the `runtime` in the `serverless.yml`.

 If you would like, you can follow the instructions to set up the local environment as the repo is set up.
 Or alternatively, you can also change the files to match what you already have set up locally.